ezralanglois/arachnid/docs/install.rst

 Update to Latest
 ~~~~~~~~~~~~~~~~

-To update your code, do one of the following:
+To update an existing install of Arachnid, do one of the following:

 For the latest stable build: